worthpointlabs/terratest/examples/azure/terraform-azure-actiongroup-example/README.md

-# Terraform Azure AKS Example
+# Terraform Azure Action Group Example

-This folder contains a Terraform module that deploys a basic App Service Plan in [Azure](https://azure.microsoft.com/) to demonstrate how you can use Terratest to write automated tests for your Azure Terraform code.
+This folder contains a Terraform module that deploys an [Azure Action Group](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/action-groups) in [Azure](https://azure.microsoft.com/) to demonstrate how you can use Terratest to write automated tests for your Azure Terraform code.

-This module deploys a Windows [Azure App Service Plan](https://azure.microsoft.com/en-us/services/app-service/)

-Check out [test/azure/terraform_azure_appserviceplan_example_test.go](/test/azure/terraform/azure_appserviceplan_example_test.go) to see how you can write automated tests for this module and validate the configuration of the parameters and options.
+Check out [test/azure/terraform_azure_actiongroup_example_test.go](/test/azure/terraform/azure_actiongroup_example_test.go) to see how you can write automated tests for this module and validate the configuration of the parameters and options.

 **WARNING**: This module and the automated tests for it deploy real resources into your Azure account which can cost you money.